Jared Kushner and Ivanka Trump are moving to Indian Creek Island. Meet their neighbors

 Gilbert Bigio: Retired Haitian billionaire and businessman.
 Founder of GB Group, an international identity data intelligence provider.

+The two-story, 9,246-square-foot house built in 1996 features eight bedrooms and eight-and a half baths.
+It has a pool and private dock.
+Bigio bought the house for $4.6 million in 1996.

-Norman Braman: Auto dealership magnate and community activist.
-He and wife Irma own one of the country’s most admired private art collections.
+Norman Braman : Auto dealership magnate and community activist.
+He and wife Irma own of the country’s most admired private art collections.
 The couple co-founded the Institute for Contemporary Arts-Miami in the Design District.

+The two-story modernist house covers 19,000 square feet and features eight bedrooms, seven bathrooms, and three half baths.
+Built in 1982, it has been expanded twice.
+It includes a pool.
+The Bramans purchased the house in 1991 for $3.913 million.

+Francois M. Chateau: Partner at the New York City office of Dentons, the multinational global law firm with more than 10,000 lawyers around the world.

+The 8,500-square-foot house, previously owned by supermodel Adriana Lima and NBA player Marko Jaric, has four bedrooms and fourth baths.
+It wasa built in 1958 and includes a pool and dock.
+Chateau purchased it for $9 million in 2009.

-Robert Diener: Co-founder of hotels.com and getaroom.com.
+Robert Diener Co-founder of hotels.com and getaroom.com.
 The two-story, 17,100-square-foot house features eight bedrooms, eight bathrooms and four half baths.
+Built in 2003, the 2.75-acre lot includes a pond leading to a private dock, lap pool, tennis court and basketball court.

+Diener and his wife Michelle purchased the house in 2000 for $5.1 million.
+In 2015 they sold a vacant lot next door for $25.6 million to an unidentified buyer.

 Itzhak Ezratti: President of GL Homes of Florida, the Broward-based homebuilder that specializes in luxury homes, communities for people ages 55+ and family homes along both coasts of Florida.